KMathisGit/Personal-Blog/src/blog/2026-01-13-building-stegasaur-hiding-files-in-plain-sight.md

 }
 ```

-The random filler data is important—it ensures that unused alpha channels don't all have the same LSB value, which would create a detectable pattern.
+The random filler data is important - it ensures that unused alpha channels don't all have the same LSB value, which would create a detectable pattern.

 <h3 class="anchor" id="decoding-and-decryption">Decoding and Decryption</h3>